zhakezhanovv/ticket-butler-mono/README.md

 - Send a message with no text.
 Expected output will be: "Invaid ticket".

+## Troubleshooting

+- If you are using a local server, then change the API_URL value from http://0.0.0.0:8080 to http://localhost:8080.
+The original API_URL value is for launching with a docker container.

+- If you want to switch to a different account, then delete the project cache.
+This will allow you to scan a new QR code from the terminal.

 # Assumptions

 The endpoint itself is needed to generate a ticket(POST) and fetch a JSON file containing all tickets information.
 The endpoint requires a ticket information in order to create a ticket.
 Therefore, the endpoint has to operate with a service that connects WhatsApp client and the API.
 There is a library called ["whatsapp-web.js"](https://github.com/pedroslopez/whatsapp-web.js) that was used to create a bot which sends requests to the API service.
 Currently, the service works on a local machine and generates the JSON file locally(data.json).
 Since it is a test task, the service was deployed locally only.
 Further development might include adding a database and deployment on a cloud server.
 After creating a ticket, please check the data.json file to see the output.